vivqu/vivqu.github.io/_posts/2019-02-22-zen-handstands.md

 ---
-title: "Zen and the Art of Handstands"
+title: "Zen and the art of handstands"
 subtitle: "or: How I Learned to Stop Worrying and Love the Body"
 published: true
 source: true